opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 A contest in which voters can vote directly for a political party.

 In these contests, voters can vote for a party in lieu of/in addition to voting for candidates endorsed by that party (as in the case of `party-list proportional representation`_).

 ``PartyContest`` inherits all the required and optional properties of ``Contest``.

 parties
     **repeated**
-    List of references to each party for which a voter could vote in the contest.
+    List of references to each party voters may choose in the contest.
 Requires at list one.
 Has the following properties:

     party_id
-        Reference to an OCD ``Organization``, with the `"party"` classification.
+        Reference to an OCD ``Organization``, with the "party" classification.

     is_incumbent
         **optional**